Anger management counselling

 You can run, but you can’t hide

 However much we might try, we can’t control the external situations that provoke our anger.
 Similarly, trying to escape or hide from external circumstances has the same result.
 We always carry ourselves with us; wherever we go, there we are after all. and even though we move to a different country or found a new partner or new job, we react just as we did before.
 Try as we might, we can’t outrun ourselves.
-Anger management therapy can teach us to manage our internal attitude to both the people and situations that provoke us.
+Anger management counselling can teach us to manage our internal attitude to both the people and situations that provoke us.
 Ultimately, it’s much better to change our own mind-set than to change the minds of everyone and everything around us.

 For the individual with repressed anger, we begin the difficult work of uncovering.
 This starts with first recognising the anger, then recognising the ways it has been harmful to us.
 With further work we uncover the root of our rage and/or the reasons we repressed it.
 Armed with this knowledge – and in the safety of the therapy room – we slowly begin to find a way to express our anger outwardly.